yeekangc/cloud-pak-for-applications/README.md

 To learn more about Codewind please visit [here](https://www.eclipse.org/codewind/mdt-vsc-overview.html)

-### 4. Intialize Tekton and integrate with Github repository
+### 4. Intialize Tekton and integrate with github repository

 Before we instailize Tekton it is really important to have github token ,so lets create two tokens for admin and user.
 Settings -> Developer settings -> personal access token -> generate new token